“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

-Politician, lawyer, soldier, and 14th U.S. President, Pierce was a brigadier general in the Mexican-American War.
-As president, he made many divisive decisions that were widely criticized and earned him a reputation as one of the worst presidents in U.S. history.
-His popularity fell after he came out in favor of the Kansas-Nebraska Act, repealing the Missouri Compromise and renewed the debate over expanding slavery in the West.
+Politician, lawyer, soldier, and 14th U.S. President Pierce was a brigadier general in the Mexican-American War.
+As president, he made many divisive decisions that were widely criticized, earning him a reputation as one of the worst presidents in U.S. history.
+His popularity fell after he came out in favor of the Kansas-Nebraska Act, repealing the Missouri Compromise, and renewed the debate over expanding slavery in the West.
 He lost the nomination for re-election.

 James Buchanan (1791-1868)

 Term (1857-1861) Vice President John C. Breckinridge (1857-1861)

 The 15th U.S. President, politician, and attorney was often called a “doughface,” meaning a Northerner with Southern sympathies.
 Buchanan’s efforts to maintain peace between the North and the South alienated both sides, and the Southern states declared their secession.
 His inability to impose peace on sharply divided partisans on the brink of the Civil War has led to his consistent ranking by historians as one of the worst Presidents.

 Abraham Lincoln (1809-1865)